-When the hiring manager asked this question, that means they are trying to find whether you can use their in-house software or not and how quickly you will learn that softwares.
-If you are familiar with various designing software, then you can describe it to the interviewer otherwise you can tell straightforward that you don’t know about the software.
+When the hiring manager asked this question, that means they are trying to find whether you can use their in-house software or not and how quickly you will learn graphic designing software.
+If you are familiar with various designing software, then you can describe it to the interviewer; otherwise, you can tell straightforward that you don’t know about the software.

-Also, don’t forget to explain the tools which you have used so far and had expertise in; for example, you have a good knowledge of Photoshop and alternatives you can tell your experience, and probably you understood all similar software.
+Also, don’t forget to explain the tools you have used so far and had expertise in; for example, you have a good knowledge of Photoshop and alternatives.
+You can tell your experience, and probably you understood all similar software.

 Question 3 - What activities you do to polish your graphic design skills?

-Employers prefer those candidates to take in a team who always want to grow and improve in their area of expertise.
-They never wish to hire applicants who never put effort and didn’t want to explore new ideas and concepts.
-You’ll also discuss your academic achievement and certification that you have done so far.
+Employers prefer those candidates to take in a team who always wants to grow and improve their area of expertise.
+They never wish to hire applicants who never put in the effort and didn’t want to explore new ideas and concepts.
+You’ll also discuss your academic achievement and graphic designing courses that you have done so far.

 It is advised to convince your employer that you are still working on your skills by performing different activities; you can also mention your graphics designing classes that you are taking so far and also demonstrate any design book that you keep an eye on.

 Moreover, if you are consistent and can tailor your responses to fit the particular job at hand, this can excel your chances of becoming employed.